 6.27.1 Applicability to language

-This vulnerability is mitigated by SPARK, which requires that a case statement provides exactly one alternative for each value of the expression's subtype.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.27 is mitigated by SPARK, which requires that a case statement provides exactly one alternative for each value of the expression's subtype.
 The others clause may be used as the last choice of a case statement to capture any remaining values of the case expression type that are not covered by the preceding case choices.
 Control does not flow from one alternative to the next.
 Upon reaching the end of an alternative, control is transferred to the end of the case statement.

 The sole remaining vulnerability is that unexpected values can be captured by the others clause or a subrange as case choice.
 The introduction of additional values may have been intended to have their own case alternatives but instead fall into the others category.
 Another example is the inclusion of additional values internal to a range (usually done by adding an enumeration value to an enumeration type but not at the first or last of that type), and some case statements choices hide the addition in a range of choices.